selkies-project/selkies-gstreamer/docs/development.md

 ### Code Contributors

-[PMohanJ](https://github.com/PMohanJ): Contributed new features for the X11 input protocol
+[PMohanJ](https://github.com/PMohanJ): Contributed new features for the X11 input protocol as well as providing various fixes for the project overall and providing various means of analysis

+[ayunami2000](https://github.com/ayunami2000): Provided various fixes for the WebRTC HTML5 web interface, as well as providing various means of analysis

 ### Past Contributors